Hoodie SZN

+Hoodie SZN received mixed reviews, with some critics noting a decline in quality compared to his debut album, The Bigger Artist.

 Background

 On December 3, 2018, A Boogie released the album's artwork to his Instagram page.
 The artwork was described by XXL Mag as "rhymer, cloaked in darkness, in the soaking rain wearing a Highbridge the Label hoodie with the actual Bronx High Bridge in the background".
 In December 2018, A Boogie said that the album's recording process took over a year to complete.

 On social media, A Boogie posted that "My Sophomore Album #HoodieSzn drops 12/21/18...
 It took me over a year to complete and I can’t wait for you all to hear it.
 This is for my Day 1’s.
 Thank You for riding with me."

-Singles

-Four songs from Hoodie SZN charted on the US Billboard Hot 100, 'Demons and Angels' featuring Juice WRLD peaked at number 90, 'Startender' featuring Offset and Tyga peaked at number 59, 6ix9ine's assisted track, "Swervin", peaked at number 38 and "Look Back At It" (the album's lead single) peaked at number 27, becoming the highest-charting song from the album and A Boogie's highest charting song overall at that point.

-Critical reception

-Hoodie SZN was released to a generally positive reception from music critics.

 Commercial performance

 Hoodie SZN debuted at number two on the US Billboard 200 with 90,000 album-equivalent units (including 6,000 pure album sales) in its first week.
 In its second week, the album remained at number two on the chart, earning an additional 58,000 units.
 In its third week, the album climbed to number one on the chart, earning 58,000 more units with 823 copies in traditional album sales.
 This became A Boogie wit da Hoodie's first US number-one album.
 In its fourth week, the album remained at number one for a second week, moving 56,000 units with 749 in traditional album sales, making it the lowest-selling number-one album since Billboard began using Nielsen SoundScan to track unit sales.
 On June 26, 2019, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.